michael2012z/BitBible/markdown/KJV/files/1Kgs.md

 39. And when all the people saw it, they fell on their faces: and they said, The Lord, he is the God; the Lord, he is the God.

 40. And Elijah said unto them, Take the prophets of Baal; let not one of them escape.
-And they took them: and Elijah brought them down to the brook Kishon, and slew them there.Take: or, Apprehend
+And they took them: and Elijah brought them down to the brook Kishon, and slew them there.

-41. And Elijah said unto Ahab, Get thee up, eat and drink; for there is a sound of abundance of rain.a sound…: or, a sound of a noise of rain
+41. And Elijah said unto Ahab, Get thee up, eat and drink; for there is a sound of abundance of rain.

 42. So Ahab went up to eat and to drink.
 And Elijah went up to the top of Carmel; and he cast himself down upon the earth, and put his face between his knees,

 43. And said to his servant, Go up now, look toward the sea.
 And he went up, and looked, and said, There is nothing.
 And he said, Go again seven times.

 44. And it came to pass at the seventh time, that he said, Behold, there ariseth a little cloud out of the sea, like a man’s hand.
-And he said, Go up, say unto Ahab, Prepare thy chariot, and get thee down, that the rain stop thee not.Prepare: Heb.
-Tie, or, Bind
+And he said, Go up, say unto Ahab, Prepare thy chariot, and get thee down, that the rain stop thee not.

 45. And it came to pass in the mean while, that the heaven was black with clouds and wind, and there was a great rain.
 And Ahab rode, and went to Jezreel.

-46. And the hand of the Lord was on Elijah; and he girded up his loins, and ran before Ahab to the entrance of Jezreel.to the…: Heb. till thou come to Jezreel
+46. And the hand of the Lord was on Elijah; and he girded up his loins, and ran before Ahab to the entrance of Jezreel.

 ## 1 Kings 19